jfv492/VisuSpeak/05. Project Testing/README.md

 **Objective:** Evaluate the UI/UX design and assess the performance and accuracy of the AI model.

+**Participants:**
-**Participants:** Saskatchewan Deaf and Hard of Hearing Services (SDHHS) Team, Jasmine Owens (Accessibility Officer - U of R Accessibility Centre)
+- Saskatchewan Deaf and Hard of Hearing Services (SDHHS) Team
+- Jasmine Owens (Accessibility Officer - U of R Accessibility Centre)

 **Methods:**
 - Think-aloud testing: Participants verbalize their thoughts and actions as they interact with the UI/UX and AI features.